 - Check with ultra-violet light – If you put the note under a good quality ultra-violet light, its value appears in bright red and green numbers while the background is dull in contrast

 - Check the microlettering – Using a magnifying glass, look closely at the lettering beneath the Queen’s portrait – you will see the value of the note written in small letters and numerals

-To help identify genuine banknotes, the Bank of England provide a range of free educational materials (booklet/posters/film/deterrent stickers etc).
+To help identify genuine banknotes, the Bank of England provide a range of free educational materials (booklet/posters/leaflets etc).

 Be aware that those trying to pass counterfeit notes will often try to buy a low value item, using a high value note such as a £20 note.
 This is so that they can get away with your stock and money from your till.